Lutron Lighting vs KNX vs Z-WaveRF – Which is best?

 A head to head comparison of Lutron, KNX and Z-WaveRF

-Here at Custom Controls we believe lighting control systems should be one of the first things installed in to a new home or substantial renovation.
+Here at Custom Controls we believe home lighting systems should be one of the first things installed in to a new home or substantial renovation.
 They add convenience and security whilst showing your home off at it’s best and save energy.
 There are a few factors which should exist for every system installed:

 - Easy to use with zero training